 23.13.703 PROCEDURE FOR MAKING AND RECEIVING ALLEGATIONS OF OFFICER MISCONDUCT AND FOR INFORMAL RESOLUTION OF THOSE ALLEGATIONS BY THE DIRECTOR

-(1) The POST Council will create, maintain, and adopt in public meetings a "flow chart" policy and procedure for processing and responding to allegations.
-The flow chart policy and procedure will be posted on POST's web site and made publicly available.
+(1) The POST Council will create, maintain, and adopt in public meetings a policy and procedure for processing and responding to allegations.
+The policy and procedure will be posted on POST's web site and made publicly available.
 It will comply with these rules and offer the director further guidance regarding the specific steps that the director and POST staff will take when responding to allegations.

-(2) Any allegation made against a public safety officer that states potential grounds for sanction, suspension, or revocation of POST certification must be made initially to the employing authority of the officer in question by the individual making the allegation, unless the employing authority is making the allegation.
+(2) Any allegation made against a public safety officer that states potential grounds for denial, sanction, suspension, or revocation of POST certification must be made initially to the employing authority of the officer in question by the individual making the allegation, unless the employing authority is making the allegation.
 All allegations must be made in writing unless the director initiates the allegation.
 Anonymous allegations will not be considered unless the director determines that public safety may be threatened if POST takes no action on an anonymous allegation.

 (3) Except as provided in this section, POST will not proceed with an allegation unless the individual making the allegation or POST staff has notified the employing authority of the allegation.
 This requirement does not apply if the allegation has been made against the highest ranking officer in the agency, who would otherwise constitute the employing authority, and there is some reason to believe that the investigation or public safety would be put in danger by such a notification.